Zedeldi/epson-printer-snmp/README.md

 Various methods are defined to get specific information.
 The `Printer.stats` method will return a dictionary of most useful information.

-Values for waste ink levels are stored in two addresses, which, when reversed, combine to make a value in hex.
+Values for waste ink levels are stored across multiple addresses, which, when reversed, combine to make a value in hex.
 This value is then divided by a constant, which again seems to vary across models of printer, to make the percentage.
 The constant value can be found by using `wicreset` to read the counters' percentage, getting the hex values of these OIDs, then following the above process to solve: e.g.